 The Company's recognizes transfers of financial instruments into and out of levels within the fair value hierarchy at the beginning of the quarter in which the actual event or change in circumstances that caused the transfer occurs.
 Financial instruments transferred into Level 3 are due to a lack of observable market transactions and price information.
 Financial instruments are transferred out of Level 3 when circumstances change such that significant inputs can be corroborated with market observable data.
 This may be due to a significant increase in market activity for the financial instrument, a specific event, one or more significant input(s) becoming observable or when a long-term interest rate significant to a valuation becomes short-term and thus observable.
-Transfers out of Level 3 were primarily the result of the Company using observable pricing information or a third party pricing quotation that appropriately reflects the fair value of those financial instruments, without the need for adjustment based on the Company's own assumptions regarding the characteristics of a specific financial instruments.
+Transfers out of Level 3 were primarily the result of the Company using observable pricing information or a third party pricing quotation that appropriately reflects the fair value of those financial instruments, without the need for adjustment based on the Company's own assumptions regarding the characteristics of a specific financial instrument or the current liquidity in the market.
+In addition, certain transfers out of Level 3 were also due to increased observations of market transactions and price information for those financial instruments.
 Transfers from Level 1 to Level 2 are due to the lack of observable market data when pricing these securities, while transfers from Level 2 to Level 1 are due to an increase in the availability of market observable data in an active market.
-During 2011, there were \$77.3 million of fixed maturity securities and \$2.3 million of equity securities transferred from Level 1 to Level 2 were not significant in 2010.
+During 2011, there were \$77.3 million of fixed maturity securities and \$2.3 million of equity securities transferred from Level 1 to Level 2, and \$55.7 million of fixed maturity securities and \$3.3 million of equity securities transferred from Level 1 and Level 2 were not significant in 2010.